Ending2015a/unstable_baselines/README.md

 # Unstable Baselines

-A TensorFlow 2.0 implementation of some Reinforcement Learning algorithms.
+A Deep Reinforcement Learning codebase in TensorFlow 2.0.